 doesn't strike terror in the hearts of bad guys everywhere, I don't know what

-the dirt and stood up.
-He examined a rip
+will."
+Spike pulled his body out of the dirt and stood up.
+He examined a

-in his leather jacket.
-"Just
+rip in his leather jacket.
+"Just soddin'

-Buffy.
+great."
+He looked over at Buffy.
 "I'm fine.
 Thanks for asking."

 "Shut up, Spike."

-Harmony laughed.
-"I see nothing's changed, Spikey.
-You're still in love with her and she still
+nothing's changed, Spikey.
+You're still in love with her and she still hates you.

-ever let you touch her?"
+Do you really think she'll ever let you touch her?"

-Spike looked down but Buffy could
+Spike looked down, but Buffy

-Slayer, but I wouldn't let him take it."
+him take it."

 "That's really special